Undergraduate Course Allocation through Competitive Markets: Additional Simulations

-Among courses with a cutoff level of priority of $1$, the average price at the cutoff is just $0.06$.
+Among courses with a cutoff priority level of $1$, the average price at the cutoff is just $0.06$.
 As many courses are free for all students, the average cutoff price for these courses is considerably lower than for courses with a higher cutoff level.
 For higher cutoff levels, the average cutoff prices lie between $0.75$ and $0.94$, with higher prices for odd cutoff levels.
 Student budgets are assigned in $[1, 1.25]$, meaning that, at the average cutoff price, each student can afford one but not two courses for which they are at the cutoff level of priority.
 Still, students manage to take $k = 5$ courses by taking courses for which they are above the cutoff level of priority, where they face a priority-specific price of $0$.

 The bottom part of Table \ref{tab:pmp-prices} further explores the number of courses students pay a positive price for.
 Across all years of study, at least $36\%$ of students obtain all their course seats for free, and fewer than $13\%$ of students pay a positive price for more than one course.
 Many courses have a zero price for all students, leading some students to obtain their most preferred course schedule for free.
-In addition, the average price of a course with a cutoff level of priority above $1$ is more than half of the maximum student budget.
-So, students often cannot afford a second course with a positive price after obtaining one.
+In addition, students often cannot afford a second course with a positive price after obtaining one.

 These findings differ across years of study.
 Less than $7\%$ of cutoff levels of priority are $7$ or $8$, implying that Year $4$ students face zero price for the vast majority of courses.
 Almost $60\%$ of these students pay for none of their assigned courses, with about $4\%$ obtaining multiple course seats with positive prices.
-These results are in line with the ones presented in Section \ref{sec:simulations} that show a larger percentage of Year $4$ students being indifferent between their allocation in the PMP mechanism and the RSD benchmark than students of any other year of study (see Table \ref{tab:preferred-mechanism}).

 In earlier years of study, a larger percentage of students pay for course seats.
 Under $45\%$ of first- through third-year students obtain all their course seats for free, with more than $10\%$ needing to pay for multiple courses in each year.